Hrishi-3331/SIH-GUI/README.md

 3. Make webpage more interactive and stick to the theme and colors currently used.

 Try to complete the task asap.

+Note : Current webpage is designed for full screen view.
+Press F11 on your browser to view it properly.